C-Section

 What will happen during a C-section:

-You will usually be given spinal anesthesia to numb you from the surgery area down.
+You will be given spinal anesthesia to prevent pain.
+You will feel numb from your chest down.
+Your healthcare provider will make an incision across your lower abdomen.
 You may still feel pressure or pushing during the C-section, but you should not feel any pain.
-Your obstetrician will usually make an incision across your lower abdomen.
-He or she will gently pull your baby or babies out.
+Your provider will gently pull your baby or babies out.
 Your incision will be closed with stitches or staples and covered with a bandage.

 What will happen after a C-section: